e271828e/Flight.jl/prototypes/kernel/README.md

-workspace), multi-rate tick scheduling and the boundary sweep's gating (the one-arg phase-body arity exists and is exercised, but gates nothing yet), events (guards, handlers, `project`, localization), hierarchy and assemblies, computed exports, auto-published ports, §12.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.
+workspace), multi-rate tick scheduling and the boundary sweep's gating (the one-arg phase-body arity exists and is exercised, but gates nothing yet), events (guards, handlers, `project`, localization), hierarchy and assemblies, computed connections, auto-published ports, §12.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.